AfsanaJabiyeva/holbertonschool-zero_day/README.md

-This is the root README.md file
+This is the updated readme